 mainfunction.Define the entry function

-int main() { // Create a connection instance object. // Connect to the database. // Create a table. // Insert data. // Query data. // ... }Declare variables and arrays.
+int main() { // Create a connection instance object // Connect to the database // Create a table // Insert data // Query data // ... }Declare variables and arrays.

-- Declare the
+- Declare a variable named

-MYSQL con_oboracle; char sql_str[1024] = { 0 };- Declare the
+MYSQL con_oboracle; char sql_str[1024] = { 0 };- Declare a variable named

-Initialize the connection object.
+Initialize the connection instance object.

 Initialize the connection object

 mysql_init()function to initialize the connection objectcon_oboracle.
-The function returns a pointer to the initialized connection object, orNULLif the initialization fails.NULLis a macro that represents a null pointer.
-TheNULLmacro is compared with the return value of themysql_init()function to determine whether the initialization is successful.Call the
+This function returns a pointer to the initialized connection object.
+If the initialization fails, it returnsNULL.NULLis a macro that represents a null pointer.
+CompareNULLwith the return value ofmysql_init()to determine whether the initialization is successful.Use the

-fprintf()function to print an error message to the standard error streamstderr.
-The first argument to thefprintf()function is the output stream, "Error: %s\n" is the formatted string, andmysql_error(&con_oboracle)is the actual argument that replaces%sin the formatted string.mysql_error(&con_oboracle)is the error message returned for getting thecon_oboracleconnection object.Use
+fprintf()function to print the error message to the standard error streamstderr.
+The first parameter of thefprintf()function is the output stream,"Error: %s\n"is a formatted string, andmysql_error(&con_oboracle)is the actual parameter that replaces%sin the formatted string.mysql_error(&con_oboracle)is used to obtain the error information of the connection objectcon_oboracle.Use

 if (NULL == mysql_init(&con_oboracle)) { fprintf(stderr, "Error: %s\n", mysql_error(&con_oboracle)); return 1; } printf("mysql_init() success\n");Connect to the database.